UCB-stat-159-s21/site/_sources/Hw/hw07-permute-contrib.md

 * 5 points: summary release notes that highlight your changes to the various functions, called `hw07-summary.md`, along with a PDF render of the same.
 Your release notes _must_ include a section with your team's _Author Contribution Statement_ (see below for details).

 As in the previous assignment, we will look at the workflow of opening issues and evolving your code as PRs on your repo.

+**Note**: The repo's `.gitignore` file will cause git to ignore .ipynb files by default, so you may have to force add your Jupyter notebook to be tracked by using the command `git add -f confidence-intervals.ipynb`.

 ## Author contribution statement